MonksAndNinjas/monks-and-ninjas-sinatra/spec.md

 Confirm
 - [x] You have a large number of small Git commits
+      129 commits
 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
-- [x] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message It was difficult at times to keep track of minor changes in a file.